Chaga – The Mushroom of Immortality, The King of All Herbs

 There is a good reason why this mushroom is called the mushroom of immortality.
 According to several studies, this is the food with the highest level of antioxidants (important substances especially when it comes to fighting free radicals) and the highest level of superoxide dismutase (another highly efficient “cleaner” of free radicals).

 Some of these precious biologically active substances can be found only in this plant.
-Chaga has the ability to absorb all the useful things that come from nature.
+Chaga can absorb all the useful things that come from nature.
 It is using the power of trees, which sometimes live for thousands of years.
 Thanks to its specific parasitic abilities, Chaga can transform these substances found in trees into something that people can eat.

 Other Benefits of Chaga Mushroom